 Again, it’s quick and easy, and you’re ready to jump straight into lessons.

-In similar reviews, we’d commonly refer to browser versions as desktop versions.
-Before we move on, we want to reconfirm that there is no browser version; desktop, tablet, and mobile all require that you download the Playground Sessions app.
+In similar reviews, I’d commonly refer to browser versions as desktop versions.
+Before I move on, I want to reconfirm that there is no browser version; desktop, tablet, and mobile all require that you download the Playground Sessions app.

-We snapped a screenshot early because we think this section is especially good for kids and beginners.
+I snapped a screenshot early because I think this section is especially good for kids and beginners.
 Everyone likes to keep track of progress, but kids/beginners often need extra motivation.
 Detailed statistics can provide a confidence boost, a sense of achievement, and encouragement to do better.

 The Bootcamp section has Rookie, Intermediate, and Advanced tabs, and the mini-courses within each tab are sequentially arranged.
 Courses are color-coded, with Rookie purple, Intermediate green, and Advanced red.